Michael David Sturlin Crochets with Gold

 This crocheted necklace is created by weaving interlocking loops of 18k gold wire into a chain, using a needle.
 Because the chain is built loop by loop, it is a time consuming process: It can take up to three hours to crochet one inch..

-Michael David Sturlin is fascinated by the fluid look and feel of crocheted wire.
-"When people pick up and feel my jewelry, they're really attracted to it, and that, to me, is the thing that's ultimately satisfying," says Sturlin.
+Michael David Sturlin, a jewelry artist and award-winning goldsmith, finds the utmost fascination in the fluid look and feel of crocheted wire.
+"When people pick up and feel my jewelry, they're really attracted to it… That, to me, is the thing that's ultimately satisfying," says Michael David Sturlin.

-This crocheted necklace is created by weaving interlocking loops of 18k gold wire into a chain, using a needle.
-Because the chain is built loop by loop, it is a time consuming process: It can take up to three hours to crochet one inch.
+Creating this work of art involves weaving interlocking loops of 18k gold wire into a chain with a needle.
+Furthermore, building the chain loop by loop extends this process.
+It can take up to three hours to crochet just one inch, according to Michael David Sturlin.

 Annealing the woven necklace can be one of the most challenging steps.
-The fine wire is easily overheated and can quickly melt.
-This very real danger of destroying a laboriously constructed piece has driven more than one jewelry artist away from the technique, says Sturlin.
+The fine wire easily overheats, allowing it to quickly melt if the maker is not careful.
+Hence, this very real danger has driven more than one jewelry artist away from the technique, says Sturlin.
 "I know people who tried [gold wire crochet] and they spent eight or 10 hours creating a piece.
-Then when they tried to anneal it and finish it, they melted it."
-Practice and experience are Sturlin's keys to heating a piece enough to anneal, but not enough to melt.
+Then, when they tried to anneal it and finish it, they melted it."
+Practice and experience are Michael David Sturlin's keys to heating a piece enough to anneal, but not enough to melt.

-For this piece, setting the stones was another design challenge.
-Because Sturlin wanted this piece to be reversible, he had to be certain that the prongs would not catch on fabric or skin when the pendant was worn stone-side down.
+Surely, setting the stones for this piece was another design challenge.
+To make this piece reversible, Michael David Sturlin had to consider many obstacles.
+Above all, the prongs could not catch on fabric or skin when the pendant was worn stone-side down.
 "If someone put on one of my necklaces, and it tore their gown or snagged their sweater, that wouldn't reflect well on the maker," he says.

 Related Article: